 How do I set up an ad hoc network?

 - Windows 10

 - iOS (connection to a cellular network required)

 Why is there a constant offset between my application and others?

 - Though Live, and therefore Link, compensates audio latency, there can be certain situations where Live is not able to compensate all latency.
 The following things can affect sync and cause an offset.

 - Routing Live's output through external signal processing.

 - If certain plug-ins do not report their internal latency to Live correctly, Live cannot compensate for these plug-ins, and this latency can affect Link's sync.

 - In the above cases, you can adjust the Master track's Track Delay to adjust the sync between Link peers.
-To find the right settings it is helpful to play the same Clip, or use the Metronome, on all connected instances of Live.
+To find the right settings it is helpful to play the same Clip on all connected instances of Live.